son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

 The dataset in question in question is the famous [Titanic dataset](https://www.kaggle.com/c/titanic/overview).
 We are going to perform some data preprocessing/cleaning and fit a Logistic Regression model to predict whether a passenger survivied the accident or not.
 Information on the dataset and the meaning of each variables can be found in the hyperlink

-This notebook use traditional statistical methods such as statistical tests, ANOVA table, AIC to find the correct variables for logistic regression.
+This notebook use traditional statistical methods such as goodness-of-fit tests, ANOVA table, AIC to find the correct variables for logistic regression.
 The link for the code can be found [here](https://www.kaggle.com/sonha264/logistic-regression-titanic-dataset) .
 I choose R for this notebook instead of Python since R is more powerful when it comes to statistical analysis.

 ## 1. Load the dataset and some basic preprocessing